Sanders schedules vote to force Starbucks CEO to testify

 Seattle-based Starbucks doesn’t support unionization, saying it already provides industry-leading benefits and can run the company more effectively when it works directly with employees.

 The process has been contentious.
-Regional officers for the National Labor Relations Board have filed 76 complaints against the company for various issues, including failure to bargain.
-Starbucks, meanwhile, has filed 86 unfair labor practice charges against the union, Starbucks Workers United.
+Regional officers for the National Labor Relations Board have filed 79 complaints against the company for various issues, including failure to bargain, according to a board spokesperson.
+Starbucks, meanwhile, has filed 102 unfair labor practice charges against the union, Starbucks Workers United.

 In a statement, Sanders said he was taking the rare step of voting to subpoena because Schultz hasn’t responded to repeated requests to meet and provide documents to the committee.
 Sanders wants to question Schultz about reports that it has fired more than a dozen pro-union workers, among other things.